BrajendraSing/LearnJAVA/String Class/README.md

 String(char chars[ ], int startIndex, int numChars);
 ```
 ###### Example
- `<p>Here, startIndex specifies the index at which the subrange begins, and numChars specifies
+ `Here, startIndex specifies the index at which the subrange begins, and numChars specifies
 the number of characters to use.
-Here is an example:</p>`
+Here is an example:`
 ```java
 char chars[] = { 'a', 'b', 'c', 'd',
 ```

-`This is a paragraph`
+``This is a paragraph``